marygracemoesta/R-User-Guide/Spark_Distributed_R/spark_tables.md

     ## 3 Ralls, Kim               1
     ## 4 Randall, Cynthia         1

+Or with SQL in a SQL cell on Databricks.

     %sql
     select author, count(*) as n from jsonTable
     GROUP BY author